davidzoufaly/finance-mgn/README.md

 # Finance Management Tool (ETL)

 Transform your financial chaos into crystal-clear insights! 🚀 This intelligent ETL tool automatically fetches, categorizes, and organizes your transactions from multiple banks using AI-powered classification.
 Say goodbye to manual data entry and hello to automated financial tracking that seamlessly integrates with Google Sheets.
 Whether you're managing personal finances or business expenses, get complete visibility into your money flow with zero effort - just set it up once and let the magic happen every month!
+Plus, you'll receive a detailed summary email in your inbox after each automatic run, keeping you informed without lifting a finger.

 _Built for FIO Bank and AIR Bank users, with smart OpenAI categorization and bulletproof automation._